A Bible Study by Jack Kelley

 This is Paul’s only use of the phrase.
-It’s clear He was speaking of the day of the Lord, and that while it will come as a surprise to unbelievers, events leading up to it should not surprise us.
+It’s clear He was speaking of the End Times judgments that will bring total destruction upon the unsuspecting world.
+While this time will come as a surprise to unbelievers, events leading up to it should not surprise us.
 He made no mention of the Rapture here.

 But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare.
 (2 Peter 3:10)